 Do this for effective Pinterest pin descriptions

-Research the keywords and hashtags before you start writing.
+Research the keywords before you start writing.
 Like Google, Pinterest uses keywords to pull up relevant content as search results.
 Keywords are the words and phrases your audience types into Pinterest when they’re searching for information on a specific topic.
 I’ve covered researching keywords in-depth in my complete guide to Pinterest keywords.

 Use natural language and complete sentences to explain the content of the pin.
 Writing Pinterest pin descriptions can feel stiff because you can’t see the person on the other side of the screen.
 Is this thing even on?
 Is anyone even reading this?
 A tip I teach my clients is to imagine you’re talking to a friend.
 Your goal is to be genuinely helpful.
 Write like you speak and weave in the keywords.
 What is this pin about?
 What will your friend find after the click?
 Why should she care?
 Gimme some deets, man.